KBNLresearch/kb-iw/README.md

 ## Licensing

-Jp2batchconverter is released under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+KB-iw is released under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Parts of the code were inspired by the Bodeleian's [Image Processing](https://github.com/bodleian/image-processing) library.